 - Amazing animals – livestock, equine competitions, pedigree dog show and even bees!

 - The very best local food and drink – tuck in on the day and take away!
 And don’t miss demos every day.
-On Thursday only we're joined by 2-star Michelin chef Michael Caines only.
+We're joined by 2-star Michelin chef Michael Caines on Thursday and Saturday only.

 - Dazzling entertainment in five rings including Monster Trucks (on Friday & Saturday).

-- Blooming flowers and crafts – don’t miss BBC Devon’s Andy Breare’s allotment!
+- Blooming flowers and crafts – don’t miss BBC Spotlight's Andy Breare’s allotment!

 - Devon Remembers - a river of handcrafted poppies to remember the 11,000 men and women of Devon who lost their lives in the First World War.

 - A unique shopping experience – from combine harvesters to cushions!

 - Get hands-on and drive a tractor or a 4 x 4

 - Historic steam engines and vintage tractors and vehicles

 - Titan, the comedy robot, and Jonty Depp's Captain Jack Sparrow - they will be out and about in the avenues on Saturday

 - Go for a ride with Lennie the Land Train around the showground

 - Love One Man and his Dog?
 Don’t miss Meirion Owen’s humorous sheepdog displays which combine the talents of clever Border Collies with his not quite so clever sheep

 - Marvel at the poise and balance of side saddle riding displays